prestodb/tsc/CHARTER.md

 &nbsp;&nbsp;&nbsp;&nbsp;iii.
 A Contributor may become a Committer by a majority approval of the existing Committers.
 A Committer may be removed by a majority approval of the other existing Committers.

-d.
+&nbsp;&nbsp;&nbsp;&nbsp;iv.
+A Project Committer by default is not a voting TSC member.
+An existing TSC voting member can nominate a Committer to be a TSC voting member, which will also require approval from the majority of existing TSC voting members.

+e.
 Participation in the Project through becoming a Contributor and Committer is open to anyone so long as they abide by the terms of this Charter.
 Adding new Committers or removing Committers requires a two-thirds approval of the TSC.

-e.
+f.
 The TSC may (1) establish work flow procedures for the submission, approval, and closure/archiving of projects, (2) set requirements for the promotion of Contributors to Committer status, as applicable, and (3) amend, adjust, refine and/or eliminate the roles of Contributors, and Committers, and create new roles, and publicly document any TSC roles, as it sees fit.

-f.
+g.
 Unless the TSC decides otherwise, committers will operate using the Lazy Consensus method.
 (NOTE:  https://wiki.eclipse.org/Lazy_Consensus)

-g.
+h.
 The TSC may elect a TSC Chair, who will preside over meetings of the TSC and will serve until their resignation or replacement by the TSC.
 The TSC Chair, or any other TSC member so designated by the TSC, will serve as the primary communication contact between the Project and the Presto Foundation Fund Governing Board of the Linux Foundation ("Governing Board").

-h.
+i.
 Responsibilities: The TSC will be responsible for all aspects of oversight relating to the Project, which may include:

 &nbsp;&nbsp;&nbsp;&nbsp;i. coordinating the technical direction of the Project;